brmcdoug/programmability/GRPC_Client_tutorial.md

   <snip>
 ```

-# 2. Perform an filtered get-config operation:
+# 2. Perform a filtered get-config operation:

 In this example we'll just ask for interface config: